+Sometimes it feels like that for as long as there's been a United States, there's been a debate about abortion, and, to be fair, this feeling is kind of accurate, since women's control over their own bodies (and the lack thereof) is an entrenched, resurgent part of history, whether it be in the form of the chastity belt, the tampon, or abortion legislation.
 Abortion has long been a contentious political issue in the United States, with battles in all three branches of government at the state and federal level.
-This list contains the most important Supreme Court cases about abortion.
-This history lesson will take you back to the 1970s, and lead you all the way up to the present year.
+This list contains the most important Supreme Court cases about abortion, a history lesson that will take you back to the 1970s, and lead you up to the present.
 And you can be sure that the battle is not over yet; there will certainly be more US Supreme Court abortion cases.

 Some of these Supreme Court abortion rulings were victories for pro-choice groups, and some of them were victories for pro-life groups.
 Some could be interpreted as wins or losses for either side.
 Many of the cases are complex, but this list includes the most important takeaways that everyone should know.
 Vote up the cases that had the biggest impact on abortion legislation in the US.